colab-nyuad/BeamQA/README.md

 ## Data

 We use two datasets MetaQA and WebQuestionSP
-The Data folder can be downloaded from https://drive.google.com/file/d/1FK0tIZauEYtkoZ0ET3qYIg2De_DHaQz9/view?usp=sharing.
+The Data folder can be downloaded from [this link](https://drive.google.com/file/d/1oEDSK2e1R67L1fee4YhxGnrwkArSe162/view?usp=sharing).*

 #### Graph emeddings
 We generate graph embeddings using Libkge, the graphs and config files are provided.
 Further instructions on how to train embeddings can be found in LibkGE repository https://github.com/uma-pi1/kge